dimanchique/Easy-PBR-Hook/README.md

 # Easy PBR Hook
-Easy PBR Hook add-on is a really powerful tool for gamedev guys!<br />
+Easy PBR Hook add-on is a really powerful tool for gamedev guys!
 This tool can save a lot of time you spending to configure you material!<br />
 # Common Features
-- Automatic search textures in the specified folder
+- **Automatic search** textures in the specified folder
-- Special search settings: you can type **keyword** to find specific texture in folder, or you can use minus sign to set **stop word** and ignore some textures in folder, and even both!
+- Special search settings: you can type **keyword** to find specific texture in folder, or you can use minus sign to set **stop word** and ignore textures containing this word, **and even both**!
-- Automatic creating of nodes for found textures (not for all at the same time!
-We have a priority system: ORM+Color Mask -> ORM -> Metal Smoothness -> Metal/Roughness)
+- **Automatic creating** of nodes for found textures (not for all at the same time!
+We have a priority system: ORM+Color Mask -> ORM -> Metal Smoothness -> Metal/Roughness).
+- Full configuration of your material is **descripted in one line**.
-- Creating not only texture nodes, but control nodes too!
+- Creating not only texture nodes, but **control nodes too**!
 Normal Map Strength, Metallic Add, Ambient Occlusion Multiply and a lot of other stuff!
-- Control every parametr of you material in one place!
+- **Control every parameter** of you material in one place!
 For every property (as written above) we creating a control tool (switch/slider/etc.) and all of this controls stores in one sub panel called **Texture Properties**
 # Guide
 - **Installation**<br />
   Install script to Blender.
 Go to Edit->Preferences->Add-ons->Install...<br />